justindarrt/Election-Analysis/README.md

 There were 369,711 total votes cast across three candidates and counties.

 ### County Breakdown
 Below is a breakdown of county votes.
-This shows name of county, percenatge of total votes and number of votes per county.
+This shows name of county, percenatge of total votes and number of votes per county:
 *Jefferson: 10.5% (38,855)
 *Denver: 82.8% (306,055)
 *Arapahoe: 6.7% (24,801)